iroque4/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](RemotelyConnecting.png)

-Open a terminal in VSCode
+Open a terminal in VSCode.

-Use the command `ssh cs15lxx@ieng6.ucsd.edu` to remotely connect to this server
+Use the command `ssh cs15lxx@ieng6.ucsd.edu` to remotely connect to this server.

 `xx` should be replaced with your unique letters after looking up your course-specific account for CSE 15L here: [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php)